evandrosouza-developer/ps2tomsxUSB/README.md

 2) MSX computer:

-Obs.: You have to access PPI Ports B0 to B7 (Lines X0 to X7), Port C0 to C3 (Y0 to Y3), Port C6 (Caps Lock, pin 11 of DIP package), and for Russian and Japanese Computers (Cyrillic and Kana alphabets), you have to get access to YM2149/AY3-8910 IOB7, pin 6 of DIP package, or, if your MSX is equipped with S1985(MSX-SYSTEM II), you have to have granted access to pins 71 and 72.
+Obs.: You have to access PPI Ports B0 to B7 (Lines X0 to X7), Port C0 to C3 (Y0 to Y3), Port C6 (Caps Lock, pin 11 of DIP package), and for Russian, Arabic, Korean and Japanese Computers (Cyrillic and Kana alphabets), you have to get access to YM2149/AY3-8910 IOB7, pin 6 of DIP package, or, if your MSX is equipped with S1985(MSX-SYSTEM II), you have to have granted access to pins 71 and 72.
 - Y3 - Connect to MSX PPI 8255 Signal PC3 (HB-8000 CI-15 Pin 17 / XP-800 CI-4 Pin 17);
 - Y2 - Connect to MSX PPI 8255 Signal PC2 (HB-8000 CI-15 Pin 16 / XP-800 CI-4 Pin 16);
 - Y1 - Connect to MSX PPI 8255 Signal PC1 (HB-8000 CI-15 Pin 15 / XP-800 CI-4 Pin 15);